OrangeAVA/Ultimate-Web-Authentication-Handbook/README.md

 ### Launch Scripts

-Launch scripts (`.vscode/launch.json`)are available for all the code samples from Chapter-1 to 5.
+Launch scripts (`.vscode/launch.json`)are available for all the code samples from Chapter-1 to 6.

 In Chapter-5, GitHub examples populate the environment variables `GH_CLIENT_ID` and `GH_CLIENT_SECRET`.
 Similarly, for Google OIDC demo, populate the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
+You will need to provide them in the `launch.json`, if you are using the `VS Code Launchers`.

-Due to additional configurations, launch scripts are unavailable for integrated sample in Chapter-6 and face match demo in Chapter-7.
+Due to additional configurations, launch scripts are unavailable for face match demo in Chapter-7.

 ## Security Implications